kashyapvadgama/Word-Of-The-Day/README.md

 - 📅 Displays a new word daily
 - 📖 Shows the meaning of the word
-- 📸 Includes images related to the word
 - 📱 Built using React Native and Expo

 ## 🚀 Getting Started